ll-nick/leadr/README.md

 ```bash
 leadr --list
 ```
-which will show you a list of all available shortcuts and their descriptions.
+which will show you a list of all available mappings and their descriptions.

 Consult the [Configuration](#-configuration) section to learn how to make `leadr` your own.